 There is a helpful article from the Raynaud’s Association describing the reasons why breastfeeding mothers are at particular risk of nipple vasospasm.
 It has tips and suggestions to help mothers; such as never leaving nipples to air dry, and not latching their baby during a vasospasm event (instead it advises repeatedly squeezing the nipple to help blood flow back into this area before latching).

 Treatments for nipple vasospasm

-If the above measures are not enough to deal with the symptoms of vasospasm there are other treatments and dietary supplements that can be considered:
+If avoiding the risk factors and the above measures are not enough to deal with the symptoms of vasospasm there are other treatments and dietary supplements that can be considered: